MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 </center>

 > [!NOTE]
-> **Pretraining is a mathematically rigid process to compare the LLM's output probability distribution to the actual next token in the pretraining dataset.** The difference between the LLM's output and the actual next token is calculated as a loss value.
-The LLM is then traversed, nudging its parameters in a way that minimizes this loss value in a next iteration, i.e. to get better at predicting the next token. **This happens over and over again, iteratively, for each context window retrievable from the pretraining dataset.**
+> **Pretraining is a mathematically rigid process to compare the LLM's output probability distribution and thus the tendency toward specific tokens to the actual next token in the pretraining dataset.** The difference between the LLM's output and the actual next token is calculated as a loss value.
+The LLM is then traversed, nudging its parameters in a way that minimizes this loss value in a next iteration, i.e. to get better at predicting the next token. **This happens iteratively, for each context window retrievable from the pretraining dataset.**

-><b>:question: Why would we afford to produce so much output for every single token, requiring a lot of resources to do so?</b>
+><b>:question: Why would we afford to produce so much output by the LLM for selecting every single token?
+Isn't this binding a lot of resources?</b>
 >
->Producing a probability distribution over all tokens for each prediction is indeed computationally intensive, mainly due to the large vocabulary size (e.g., 100k+ tokens) across which we operate for each token.
+>Producing a probability distribution over all tokens for each prediction is computationally intensive, mainly due to the large vocabulary size (e.g., 100k+ tokens) across which we establish a probability for each next token.
 However, producing a probability distribution over all tokens is essential because it allows the model to capture the statistical relationships between different tokens more explicitly, more accurately.
 By predicting likelihoods for every possible token, the model is enabled to learn more nuanced patterns in the data, enabling it to generate coherent and contextually appropriate text.
 This is foundational for autoregressive training.<b>While computationally costly, this method enables LLMs to achieve high performance and flexibility.</b> Because of this, it is considered a justified trade-off for the quality of results.

 #### Neural Network Internals